NOMINATED GUARDIAN BEST STUDENT NEWSPAPER 2009

 With a rise in cycling-related accidents expected during the winter months, this could prove a dangerous attitude to take, especially given the recent icy weather.
 Whether or not to wear equipment such as helmets and high visibility jackets remains the cyclist’s choice, though the Highway Code states that at night, cyclists must have white front and red rear lights lit.
 However, though police can pull over cyclists without lights to give them a warning, there’s little else that can be done to enforce this rule.
 With snow and poor weather conditions expected to continue when students come back for the Spring term in January, it seems that most students will continue to ignore the risks posed by cycling.
 The tragic case of Derek Duffill demonstrates why they would be wise not to.

-5 Responses to “Off your bike”
+5 thoughts on “Off your bike

 1. I’d be petrified to cycle in this snow but I’ve seen a few people doing it and managing it so far so may venture out tomorrow.
 Its worth bearing in mind though that if a car skids on 4 wheels with 1 ton of weight.
 Imagine what 2 small wheels and just a couple of hundred pounds would do!